 If there is one reason why Android is 100% lying behind Apple in terms of ‘Android vs iOS security’ is the hacks caused because of high device manufacturer count.

-Because different devices come with a different focus on Security protection features, it is impossible for Google with thousands of devices under its umbrella to lay out a common set of protocols for every single one its partnered OEMs.
-A problem which Apple never has to face because of its concentrated control on the device manufactured.
+Because different devices come with a different focus on Security protection features, it is impossible for Google with thousands of devices under its umbrella to lay out a common set of protocols for every single one of its partnered OEMs.
+A problem that Apple never has to face because of its concentrated control on the device manufactured.

 Source Code Security

-Both the operating systems make use of very similar security features for keeping their users safe but while Apple keeps a close watch on the source code and has functionality like SSL Pinning in iOS, the open source nature of Android makes it difficult for the OS to do so.
+Both the operating systems make use of very similar security features for keeping their users safe but while Apple keeps a close watch on the source code and has functionality like SSL Pinning in iOS, the open-source nature of Android makes it difficult for the OS to do so.

 To solve this gap, Google has not just employed hackers to identify the source of attack but is also increasing its bounty that the brand is willing to pay for those who report new vulnerabilities, year on year.

-While on the Apps front, hoping to get a clearer sense of security in the Android, Google has introduced ‘Google Play Protect’ in Play Store.
+While on the Apps front, hoping to get a clearer sense of security in Android, Google has introduced ‘Google Play Protect’ in the Play Store.
 This element that entered the market with the advent of Android O behaves like a virus scanner for the Android apps, ensuring that harmful content does not get downloaded on your device, a move that has come as a major relief for Top Android App Development Companies that have been crumbling under the growing malware attack prevention pressure.

 The brand will continue to push out its Android Security patches month-by-month.
 But while Pixel and Nexus users might get the updates on the spot, other phone manufacturers might continue to delay or even skip the updates completely.With thousands of Android devices running years old software, they will continue to be vulnerable to major hacks such as Stagefright and Heartbleed.

-Apple, on the other hand, has been working on continuously taking security to the next level in 2019, especially with its Touch ID and the FaceID.
+Apple, on the other hand, has been working on continuously taking security to the next level in 2021, especially with its Touch ID and the FaceID.
 The stringent oversight that the brand has on its apps added to their ability to send out updates to their devices quickly has given the brand a sure-shot edge over its competitor.
-The brand even take measures to encrypt all the data in the iMessage and Apple’s other apps.
+The brand even takes measures to encrypt all the data in the iMessage and Apple’s other apps.

 Frequently Asked Questions about Android vs iOS Secure

-Q. Which is better iOS or android?
+Q. Which is better, iOS or android?

 The answer to this question depends entirely on the factor you are focusing on.
 If you consider customization, Android is better than iOS.
 But, in the case of security, Android lags behind iOS despite putting the best effort into place.

-Though both Apple and Google are coming up with the best privacy and security practices, Apple’s iOS is still leading the show iOS has 20% less critical vulnerabilities than Android, according to mobile security statistics.
+Though both Apple and Google are coming up with the best privacy and security practices, Apple’s iOS is still leading the show. iOS has 20% less critical vulnerabilities than Android, according to mobile security statistics.

-Q. Which is easier to hack iPhone or android?
+Q. Which is easier to hack: iPhone or android?

 Since Android runs on the hardware designed by different manufacturers and is an open ecosystem, it is easily hackable when compared to iPhone.